Wednesday, March 29, 2023

 17. The operator's skin grows mottled and sometimes involuntarily changes color, camouflaging with its surroundings under stress.
 It's subtle, but enough to disrupt pattern recognition.
 The bonus to Stealth ranges from +10% to +40% based on the amount of skin showing and the surroundings.
 Unfortunately, it looks really unhealthy and reduces the operator's CHA score by 1 point.

-18. The operator has a psychic awakening.
+19. The operator has a psychic awakening.
 They gain INT points in Alien Language (Deep One) and half that much in Unnatural, rounding up.
 Their POW also increases by 1D6 points.

-19. Fragments of the Deep Ones' genetic memories of hypergeometry surface.
+20. Fragments of the Deep Ones' genetic memories of hypergeometry surface.
 The operator loses 1D4 SAN and learns that many rituals related to Cthulhu, Deep Ones, or the ocean with no additional SAN cost.
 They also get a +20% to all rolls to operate Deep One hypergeometry.

 If an Agent wants to resist their new mutations they can spend 1D4 WP and then make a SAN test, reducing a Bond by the same amount as rolled on the D4.
 With a successful SAN test, the Agent will not mutate again until they cross another Breaking Point or suffer another permanent injury.
 A critical success permanently stops the transformation process (or until exposure to Deep Ones or their hypergeometry pushes them past a Breaking Point or results in a permanent injury).
 Failure simply postpones the mutation until the next session or Home scene, where the Agent can try to resist it again.
-A fumble does nothing.
+A fumble does nothing special.

 Curse